• Skip to primary navigation

 Rice can be cooked a variety of ways from rice and beans (diri kolé ak pwa), which can be black beans, red kidney beans, or a variety of peas.

-Plain white rice may accompany a variety of beans puree called sos pwa.
-Sos pwa should neither be watery or overly thick, just a perfect blend and full bodied to top over rice and at times can be eaten with bread.
+Plain white rice may accompany a variety of bean puree called sos pwa.
+Sos pwa should neither be watery or overly thick, just a perfect blend and full-bodied to top over rice and at times can be eaten with bread.

 A variety of meats can accompany any dish, from goat, beef, and or chicken prepared in a variety of ways.
 Meats are often marinated and boiled for tenderizing and cooked to perfection.